kubestellar/kubestellar/cmd/ls-syncer-config/README.md

-This command demonstrates the difficulty with all-custer access to resources not built into kcp.
+This command demonstrates the difficulty with all-cluster access to resources not built into kcp.

 To see the demo, start in the `edge-mc` directory and any convenient